DannyNicholls/neural-networks/README.md

     dAdZ   Differential of the non-linear activations w.r.t the linear activations

-My next steps will be to introduce more hyperparameters and to train on more complex data.
-I have started developing a digit method below for training a model to recognise hand-written digits.
+My next steps will be to introduce more hyperparameters.

 Have a great day!